Rosuvastatin on the NHS: Prescribing, Monitoring and What to Expect

 Supply:

-• It is dispensed as tablets in strengths of 5 mg, 10 mg, 20 mg and 40 mg
+- It comes as tablets in strengths of 5 mg, 10 mg, 20 mg, and 40 mg.

 Repeat prescriptions:

-• You can order repeats through your GP practice, the NHS App, or electronic prescription services
+- You can order repeats through your GP practice, the NHS App, or electronic prescription services.

 FAQ